-That risk might be reduced by the appointment of a second Attorney, although this is not always possible.
+The risk of LPA fraud might be reduced by the appointment of a second Attorney, although this is not always possible.

-If you are thinking of making a Lasting Power of Attorney (LPA), our lawyers are happy to address any legal queries you may have and discuss steps can be taken to protect your finances.
+If you are thinking of making a lasting power of attorney, our lawyers are happy to address any legal queries you may have and discuss steps can be taken to protect your finances.

-We always explore what appropriate measures might be available to safeguard against the LPA being misused or exploited.
+We always explore what appropriate measures might be available to safeguard against LPA fraud.

 Clients are encouraged to discuss with other family members or close friends (who are not named as people to be notified of an application to register the LPA) of the existence of the power, their reasons for appointing the attorney(s) and how they would like the power to be used.
 By doing so it helps guard against the risk of abuse by an attorney.
 It may also reduce the chances of conflict arising between family members at a later point.